CDCgov/mashwrapper/README.md

 ## Credits

-mashwrapper is based heavily on previous work by [Jason Caravas](https://github.com/jacaravas), and this current version was written by [Jenna Hamlin](https://github.com/jennahamlin).
+mashwrapper is based heavily on previous work by [Jason Caravas](https://github.com/jacaravas) with the current version written by [Jenna Hamlin](https://github.com/jennahamlin).

 We thank the following people for their extensive assistance in the development of this pipeline: